arunkumar9t2/scabbard/docs/index.md

 # Scabbard

-Visualize and understand your Dagger 2 dependency graph.
+A tool to visualize and understand your Dagger 2 dependency graph.
 <video width="100%" controls>
   <source src="video/ViewComponent.mp4" type="video/mp4">
   Your browser does not support the video tag.